Acon-Wang/GLCM/README.md

-# GLRM：Steganalysis of Compressed Speech Based on Global and Local Correlation Mining
+# GLCM：Steganalysis of Compressed Speech Based on Global and Local Correlation Mining

 ## Steganalysis algorithms

-* GLRM
+* GLCM